epfl-ada/ada-2022-project-surviving4ada/README.md

 ### Addition dataset
 - **News Category Dataset** from kaggle
+-
    The format of the data can be found in the News_Category_Dataset_v3.json file.
 We scrap only the attributes "headline", "date" for the investigation of each ‘Transport Hub’ ‘s popularity in the media.
 - **GDP_world_bank** from World Bank website
+-
     The csv file GDP_world_bank contains every country's GDP from 1960-2022.
 We will use the ‘Country” and “2011”,”2012”,”2013” column.
+- **Google Trends in 2011, 2012 and 2013** from Google trends website
+-
+    The 3 csv files Google_Trend_2011, Google_Trend_2012 and Google_Trend_2013 contain corresonding Google Trends indices of the most popular 100 words in 2011, 2012 and 2013 respectively.
+They are collected by using pytrends API.
 ### Methods

 #### **External libraries**